 The online survey is set up to be consistent with web accessibility guidelines and is compatible with computer-assisted reading support systems such as read&write, Zoomtext, Kurzweil, JAWS, NVDA, and Orca.
 If you require another format beyond this, please contact Queen’s Accessibility Hub.

 Format and Time Commitment

-For every question on the survey, you will be given a set of responses from which to choose.
+For questions on the survey, you may be given a set of responses from which to choose.
 Sometimes you will be asked to select one response and at other times you will be asked to select all responses that apply.
 Sometimes, you will be asked to enter your response.